jmcantrell/arch-bootstrap/README.md

 ### Host Details

 - `BOOTSTRAP_HOSTNAME`: The system host name (default: `arch`)
-- `BOOTSTRAP_TIMEZONE`: The system time zone (default: the timezone set in the live environment, i.e., from `/etc/localtime`, or "UTC" if it's not set)
+- `BOOTSTRAP_TIMEZONE`: The system time zone (default: the time zone set in the live environment, i.e., from `/etc/localtime`, or "UTC" if it's not set)

 ### Localization